Calbayog: Geography

 The city has a total land area of 88,074 ha as of 2007 which is 0.29% of the Philippines total land area, 3.79% of the regional land area, 6.12% of the island of Samar and 14.56% of the Samar province area.

 Forty percent of the city's land area are plain and hilly terrains with elevation ranging from 5 to 20 m above sea level.
 The rest are rugged mountain ranges with elevations from 300 to 700 m above sea level.
 Flooding is minimized because of many rivers, brooks, streams and natural water conveyors that flow towards the sea.

 Climate

 Calbayog experiences a variety of wind types: Amihan (northeastwind), Timog (southwind), Habagat (southwestwind), Canaway (northwest wind), Cabunghan (east wind), Dumagsa (southeast wind) and Salatan (west wind).

 Calbayog has well distributed rainfall throughout the year, except during the summer months of February through May, when most parts of the city are dry.
 The highest rainfall intensity recorded is 267 mm per hour.
 Heavy downpour is seldom experienced in the locality, therefore making Calbayog potentially appropriate for protective agricultural investment.

 Barangays

+Calbayog is politically subdivided into 157 barangays.
+Each barangay consists of puroks and some have sitios.

-The city's 157 barangays are grouped in three districts.
+These barangays are grouped in three districts.